nismod/infra-risk-vis/README.md

 To stop a foregrounded compose stack, issue SIGTERM with Ctrl-C. If services haven't stopped in 10 seconds they will be brutally terminated.
 To bring a daemonised stack down, use `docker compose down`.

-The application has access control.
-Authentication is handled by nginx.
-To add a user, first exec into the web-server container.
-The following command will start a `/bin/sh` shell in that container:
-`docker exec -it $(docker ps | grep web-server | awk '{printf $1}') /bin/sh`

-Then create a new user and password pair with `htpasswd`:
-`htpasswd -Bb /etc/nginx/auth/.htpasswd <username> <password>`

-The passwords are persisted as a docker volume.
-If this volume is deleted, the accounts will be lost.

-The site can run on a single Linux machine or virtual machine.
-See `./deploy` directory for further details.

 ## Acknowledgements